petetanru/petetanru.github.io/_posts/2016-01-11-first-post.markdown

 ---
 Hello world!
 I find that many IT-management-startup books actually say very similar thing just in a different way.
 There is one book however that stands out, making it my favorite book of this past year -- **["The Hard Thing About Hard Things"][hard-thing]** by [Ben Horowitz][ben].
-There were hardly any chapters that I did not find insightful, which I find to be very impressive.
+I found most of the chapters insightful, which is very impressive by my standard.

-Here's why I enjoy the book:
+Here's why I enjoyed the book:

 **1. It is the antithesis of "become successful in 1 week" books**

 Ben makes it clear that entrepreneurship is not a road filled with roses.
-The book attempts to recount tough struggles Ben faced as an entrepreneur, to discuss them in a frank manner (20% of the book is actually about him freaking out at the time...), and to evaluate the different course of options one could pursue diligently.
+The book attempts to recount tough struggles Ben faced as an entrepreneur and a CEO, to discuss them in a frank manner (30% of the book is actually about him freaking when shit hits the fan...), and to thoroughly evaluate the different course of options one could pursue.

 **2. It covers many shitty management challenges that other books shy away from**